Last updated 17/02/2021

 Familiar to beauty blogging fans – and featured in our latest beauty blog ranking – Hayley Hall is also beloved by fans for her fashion content.
 Check out her Fashion section for photos of her modelling outfits in the countryside and the street (socially-distanced-style, naturally) to see clothes in realistic situations away from white backgrounds and heavy filters.
 ‘Hands up if you’re spending six days a week rotating two different loungewear sets on repeat?’ asks Hayley – our hands are up, and if yours are too, click over for her tips on having fun with fashion.

 Monikh Dale, a fashion design grad from London, is a freelance stylist, Who What Wear contributor and full-time blogger, so knows what’s good when it comes to personal style.
 Also attracting a huge audience on Instagram, this blogger’s handy picks for the best fashion pieces to hit the internet each week – ‘making sure you guys always have your fingers on that fashion pulse, without the hours of searching’ – are a must-see for inspiration when it comes to buying something stylish new or putting together something special from your own wardrobe.

 Check out more Fashion content, including interviews with fashion bloggers and journalists, on the Vuelio Blog.

-The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
+Collaborating with bloggers requires mutual respect and understanding: respect their schedules; take time to read their content to learn their interests; and only contact them if/when they want to be contacted.